LEGreen1984/magento-environment/readme.md

 Download and install: Vagrant & VirtualBox :

-- <vagrant up> to create your VM
+- <vagrant up> To create your VM

-- <vagrant ssh> will give you access to a shell
+- <vagrant ssh> Will give you access to a shell

 Creating Magento Database